ShookTea/stos/README.md

 a `compile_commands.json` file (which is added to `.gitignore`) containing arguments for compiler that is respected by CLang.

+All text printed to VGA text mode is by default sent to COM1 port, which Qemu then prints to the command line.

 ### Source code structure
 ```
 <root directory>